 10.00 am Knit and Natter in Shirley House.
 Contact Alison Gregg on 2665638

-10.00 am The Tuesday Café in the narthex.
-Our café for people living with memory loss or dementia and their carers: Hot drinks, cakes, biscuits, music, memories, singing, stories, and more...
+10.00 am Tuesday Café - (for people living with memory loss or dementia and their carers) in the narthex

 10.00 am Service of Holy Communion

 Readings: Hebrews 7.1-3, 15-17; Psalm 110.1-4; Mark 3.1-6